Ludophilia/Minishell/bonus/docs/0 - global_todo.md

 - [ ] Sort wildcard expansions for consistent output
 - [ ] Compare behavior with Bash for compliance
 - [ ] Maintain consistent naming and code organization

+## Phase 8 - Extra Polish

+### Signals

+- [ ] Maybe improve here documents?
+	- ^C processing with error message
+	- Improve memory management on exit with SIGINT (rl_done as a signal to trigger readline internal cleaning?)
+	- why does readline sometimes add a new line and sometime not (^C)

+### Builtins

+- [ ] increment SHLVL each time you open a minishell.

+### Readline

+- [ ] Maybe improve readline behavior
+	- [ ] It really struggles with long lines...
+I don't know why.

 ## 🧠 Bonus Tips